European Research Council Consolidator Award 101001145

 Talks and Visiting Positions: I have been invited to present my work to a variety of audiences across several countries and institutions, including numerous leading universities, the Royal Society, the European Commission, the European Research Council, the Leopoldina, the American Association for the Advancement of Science, the World Science Forum, the Indian Statistical Institute, the Swiss National Science Foundation, the International Data Curation Conference, the Philosophy of Science Association Public Forum and the Field Museum.
 I have held visiting positions at the Konrad Lorenz Institute of Evolution and Cognition (2005), the University of Minnesota (Centre for the Philosophy of Science, 2012), the Max Planck Institute for the History of Science in Berlin (project "Sciences of the Archive", 2014; Colloquium visitor, 2019), the Centre for Logic and Philosophy of Science in Gent, Belgium (2018), the Wissenschaftskolleg zu Berlin (2021-22) and the Library of Congress (2024).

 - Egenis, the Centre for the Study of Life Sciences

 - Science and Technology Studies

 I pursue an approach to philosophy of science that is grounded on the empirical study of scientific practices, as informed by historical research, ethnographic methods used in the social and anthropological studies of science and technology, and collaboration with practicing scientists.
 I have a strong interest in the following topics:

 - Open Science and transformations in research systems (see www.opensciencestudies.eu)

 - Epistemic injustice and epistemic diversity in global research

-- Data Ethics and Governance
+- Ethics and Governance of Data and AI

 - History and Epistemic Status of Model Organism Research